-Go-ahead for Finland’s first Waterfront Designer Outlet Village: the Kotka Old Port
+Go-ahead for Finland’s first Waterfront Designer Outlet: the Kotka Old Port

 The City Council of Kotka has unanimously approved the City plan and the concept for Kotka Old Port.
 After the Council’s decision on Friday, the construction process can now go ahead this year.

 This initial phase of the project comprises 100 outlet stores and is planned for completion in the early summer of 2017, in time for the Tall Ships Race.
 When completed Kotka Old Port will contain over 200 outlet stores, including a wide range of fashion, sportswear and lifestyle brands.
 The leasing process has now commenced and initial feedback from target brands has been very positive.

 Kotka Old Port will also include two new hotels, restaurants, museums, event arenas and apartments as well as a marina in the popular boating hub of the Gulf of Finland, in the Baltic Sea, as well as terminals for ferries and cruise ships.
 The historical harbour area at the heart of the city will transform into an ideal setting to spend time and enjoy shopping with the whole family.